JS80P

 Before Installing: Choosing a Distribution

 If your plugin host application does not support VST 3, but does support VST 2.4, then you have to download and install the FST version of JS80P.
-Otherwise, you should go with a VST 3 bundle on both Windows and Linux.
+Otherwise, you should go with a VST 3 bundle.

 The 32 bit versions are usually only needed by those who deliberately use a 32 bit plugin host application, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.